 David Arnold gave a speech at the Barbican last night as part of the Homegrown Heroes Concert.
 You can see the speech in it’s entirety in the clip on Twitter at the bottom.
-Thank you to Charlotte Connell for the invitation.
+The Barbican itself was featured in Quantum of Solace, doubling for the MI6 headquarters.
+Tanner is briefing M on Bond’s progress in Haiti.
+You can buy the physical map guiding you through London Bond locations here.

 The Gunning Inspiration Award